-LANG INT 31538304
+LANG INT 31538304 Introduction to Interpreting in Spanish

 Specific theories and practices in interpreting oral communication from English to Spanish and Spanish to English.
 Includes theories of interpretation, techniques of interpretation, interpretation strategies, interpretation procedures, and modes of interpretation.
 Class is taught in English and Spanish.

-Prerequisite: 31-538-301.
+Prerequisite: 31- 538-301.